-My business had to lay off or furlough workers due to the crisis.
+My business had to lay off workers due to the crisis.
 How will this affect my audit?

 We’re sorry to hear you’re making these tough decisions.
 Plan to report the total gross payroll for your policy period, at the time of the audit.
 If the audited payroll is less than the estimates on your policy (because of layoffs), the final audit may result in a reduction in earned premium.

-Different states have different rules pertaining to furloughed employees.
-If you have employees who’ve been furloughed (still getting paid, but not performing work), or received a temporary change in job duties, you should maintain accurate, verifiable payroll records to highlight these changes.
-(Do not plan to submit adjusted estimates or payroll percentages to your auditor.)
+If any employees saw a temporary change in job duties, you should maintain accurate, verifiable payroll records to highlight these changes.
 Examples of temporary changes in job duties: